ml-explained/ml-explained/docs/theories/linear-optimisation/gradient-descent.rst

 Determining the Optimal Learning Rate
 =====================================

-Here we determine the optimal learning rate :math:`\alpha_k` by considering the following functional:
+Here we determine the optimal learning rate :math:`\alpha_k` by analysing the quadratic loss function:

 .. math::